Klaus-Js/jekyll-moonlit/index.md

 title: Home
 ---

-# Moonlit
+# moonlit
-moonlit is a grayscale light theme inspired by the color pallete of the moon!
+moonlit is a grayscale light theme inspired by the colors of the moon!